-Sean P. Daley is a Principal in the Boston office of Fish & Richardson.
-He represents clients of various sizes, from emerging companies to major multinational corporations.
-His practice emphasizes strategic patent portfolio prosecution, development and management, freedom to operate studies, and patent-related opinions, due diligence, post-grant proceedings and licensing.
+Sean P. Daley, Ph.D., represents clients of various sizes, from emerging companies to major multinational corporations.
+His practice emphasizes strategic patent portfolio prosecution, development and management, freedom to operate studies, and patent-related opinions, due diligence, post-grant proceedings, and licensing.
 He has significant additional experience in patent litigation.

 J.D., Suffolk University Law School 1999

 summa cum laude, Phi Beta Kappa

 - U.S. Patent and Trademark Office 1997